Dementia Care for Health Care Workers

 Developed by Ontario Tech University, in partnership with top healthcare organizations, the Dementia Care for Healthcare Workers micro-credentials have been designed to address the dementia-specific skills gap.

 These micro-credentials enable the competency development of new healthcare graduates and provide skills re-training for healthcare providers already working with patients with dementia and other memory-loss conditions.
 Learn about the latest dementia care best practices from industry experts and network with sector professionals.
-This unique 9-module pathway provides interhealth professionals with a comprehensive learning experience and thorough practical training, preparing them to excel in long-term care settings.
+This unique micro-credential program provides interhealth professionals with a comprehensive learning experience and thorough practical training, preparing them to excel in long-term care settings.

 To succesfully complete this program you must also complete: